Skip to content

 3. earn.03

-Real money, not points - stads buys your line and pays you 50% of what advertisers pay it for that line.
+Real money, not points - stads buys your line at a fixed rate per 1,000 validated views, set independently of what advertisers pay.
 We only count impressions once we've checked they're genuine; withdrawals to your bank carry a small payout fee (0.25% + $0.25).

 § 02